e-vents/markdowns/TypeScript - Basics.md

     age: 30
 };
 /*
-here you have to specify the corresponding names of the original objects keys.
+here you must specify the corresponding names of the original objects keys.
-Assinging the value to a new key with a different identifier is possible though.
+Assigning the value to a new key with a different identifier is possible though.
 */
 const { firstName: givenName, age } = person;